Engineering Entrepreneurs Program

 Engineering the Latest Innovations

-NC State’s Engineering Entrepreneurs Program (EEP) provides a transformational entrepreneurship education experience for students through its fully-immersive, multi-disciplinary, simulation-like learning environment.
-The EEP seeks to inspire, to empower, and to challenge its students to change the world and radically improve the human condition.
-Students in the EEP choose an engineering problem and form an entrepreneurial venture or product aimed to solve or mitigate the problem.
-In a small team environment, students take on challenges, create solutions and prepare products for market.
+NC State’s Engineering Entrepreneurs Program (EEP) provides a transformational entrepreneurship education experience for students through its fully-immersive, multi-disciplinary, real learning environment.
+The EEP seeks to inspire, empower and challenge students to change the world and radically improve the human condition.

 Get Involved